ARCADIANS — Running a 1982 BBC Micro Game on OpenShift

 Secret key: postgres-password

-To trigger a manual backup, set your Kanister profile name in 04-kanister-actionset.yaml
+To trigger a manual backup, set your Kanister profile name in 04-kanister-actionset.yaml then apply:

 oc apply -f k8s/04-kanister-actionset.yaml -n kasten-io